Rumen: Digestion

 Lipids, lignin, minerals, and vitamins play a less prominent role in digestion than carbohydrates and protein, but they are still critical in many ways.
 Lipids are partly hydrolysed and hydrogenated, and glycerol, if present in the lipid, is fermented.
 Lipids are otherwise inert in the rumen.
 Some carbon from carbohydrate or protein may be used for de novo synthesis of microbial lipid.
 High levels of lipid, particularly unsaturated lipid, in the rumen are thought to poison microbes and suppress fermentation activity.
 Lignin, a phenolic compound, is recalcitrant to digestion, through it can be solubilized by fungi.
 Lignin is thought to shield associated nutrients from digestion and hence limits degradation.
 Minerals are absorbed by microbes and are necessary to their growth.
 Microbes in turn synthesize many vitamins, such as cyanocobalamin, in great quantities—often great enough to sustain the ruminant even when vitamins are highly deficient in the diet.

+The protein ingested is either degradable intake protein or undegradable intake protein, or rumen bypass protein.
+Protein is hydrolysed to peptides and amino acids by microbial enzymes, which are subsequently transported across the microbial cell wall for assimilation into cell biomass, primarily.
+Peptides, amino acids, ammonia, and other sources of nitrogen originally present in the feed can also be used directly by microbes with little to no hydrolysis.
+In situations in which nitrogen for microbial growth is in excess, protein and its derivatives can also be fermented to produce energy, yielding ammonia.
+Excess ammonia is absorbed by the rumen and converted into urea in the liver.
+Non-amino acid nitrogen is used for synthesis of microbial amino acids.

+Ruminants have access to food-sourced protein and microbial proteins produced by the microbes in the rumen.
+This creates a symbiotic relationship between the ruminant and the microbial communities, as the microbes can be used as a protein source when washed into the abomasum section of the digestive tract.